t2ym/thin-hook/README.md

     - `cors=true` parameter: CORS script, e.g., `<script src="https://cross.origin.host/path/script.js?cors=true"></script>`
 - `hook.serviceWorkerTransformers`:
   - `encodeHtml(html: string)`: encode HTML for Service Worker
+    - `<!-- end of mandatory no-hook scripts -->`: insert this exact marker as a comment so that all mandatory no-hook scripts before the marker in the HTML of the entry document can be executed even at the first load without Service Worker
+      - Note: `no-hook-authorization` hashes are NOT effective at the first load
   - `decodeHtml(html: string)`: decode encoded HTML for Service Worker
 - `hook.hookWorkerHandler(event)`: onmessage handler for Hook Workers
   - Usage: `onmessage = hook.hookWorkerHandler` in Hook Worker script